 Our Verdict: It Was Smarter Than We Expected.

 This was a clever response.
 After looking at the channel data it provided, we realized "Paid Search" was the only paid channel with any real traffic.
-The AI figured this out on its own and gave us a useful answer instead of just saying it couldn't find anything for "Paid Media."
+The AI figured this out on its own and gave us a useful answer instead of just saying it could not find anything for "Paid Media."

-However, If our account had traffic from "Paid Social," "Display," or messy "Unassigned" channels, we are not certain if the AI would have known to group them or to manually segment Medium and Source dimensions like a human analyst typically would.
+However, if our account had traffic from "Paid Social", "Display", or messy "Unassigned" channels, we are not certain if the AI would have known to group them or to manually segment Medium and Source dimensions like a human analyst typically would.

 Test 2: The E-commerce Funnel Deep Dive